 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.

-In Wisconsin, the SHIP is called State of Wisconsin Board on Aging and Long Term Care.
+- In Iowa the SHIP is called Senior Health Insurance Information Program (Iowa). - In Wisconsin, the SHIP is called State of Wisconsin Board on Aging and Long Term Care.

-State of Wisconsin Board on Aging and Long Term Care is independent (not connected with any insurance company or health plan).
+Senior Health Insurance Information Program (Iowa) and State of Wisconsin Board on Aging and Long Term Care are independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-State of Wisconsin Board on Aging and Long Term Care counselors can help you with your Medicare questions or problems.
+Senior Health Insurance Information Program (Iowa) and State of Wisconsin Board on Aging and Long Term Care counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-State of Wisconsin Board on Aging and Long Term Care counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+Senior Health Insurance Information Program (Iowa) and State of Wisconsin Board on Aging and Long Term Care counselors can also help you understand your Medicare plan choices and answer questions about switching plans.